 Exams in courses with an online option

 If you live within the six-state New England area (Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont) you must come to campus to take your exam.
 If your primary address throughout the term is not in New England you may come to campus or you must find a qualified proctor near your home to administer the exam in absentia in a proctored setting in your home area according to the following procedures.

 Finding a qualified proctor.
 You are responsible for finding a qualified proctor to administer each exam.
 The proctor must be a teacher, professor, or administrator in a nearby secondary school, college, university, or testing center.
 Proctors cannot be family members, friends, acquaintances, coworkers, or librarians.

 For assistance finding a proctor, contact a guidance counselor, an academic advisor, or the dean of students or registrar’s office at a nearby college, university, or high school.
 You may also use a testing service such as Sylvan Learning Centers, Huntington Learning Centers, and the Consortium of College Testing Centers to proctor your exams.
 Testing services charge fees for their proctoring services.
-The Consortium of College Testing Centers has 255 testing centers in 42 states and districts that provides proctoring services to distance students near their homes.
+The Consortium of College Testing Centers has 255 testing centers in 42 states and districts that provide proctoring services to distance students near their homes.
 Any fees incurred are your responsibility.